-- Begin the sesion by building the height of the world’s tallest recorded man and woman and the world’s shortest recorded man and woman.
-Use the metres, decimetres and centimetres made in sesion one.
+- Begin the session by building the height of the world’s tallest recorded man and woman and the world’s shortest recorded man and woman.
+Use the metres, decimetres and centimetres made in session one or decipipe equivalents.

-- Use PowerPoint Two to introduce the story of Robert Wadlow.
+- Use PowerPoint 2 to introduce the story of Robert Wadlow.
 Let students estimate Robert’s height using benchmarks in the photograph, such as the doorway or the poster frame.